Bardiya: In Herodotus' Histories

 Meanwhile, Otanes, a nobleman of Persis, suspects that the king is not the brother of Cambyses, but rather the Smerdis whose ears Cyrus had commanded be cut off "for some grave reason" (3.69.6).
-To confirm his suspicion, Otanes asks his daughter Phaidyme – who is a member of the harem and thus has access to the king – to check whether the man has ears.
+To confirm his suspicion, Otanes asks his daughter Phaedymia – who is a member of the harem and thus has access to the king – to check whether the man has ears.
 Phaidyme does as asked, and one night while the king is asleep, confirms that the king does not in fact have ears.
 His suspicions confirmed, Otanes then gathers six noblemen and plots to get rid of the false Smerdis.
 A seventh nobleman, Darius, arrives at the capital shortly thereafter, and is then included in the group.
 The seven conspirators charge into the chambers of the king, and while five deal with the guards, Darius and Megabyzus kill the false Smerdis and a companion.

 Five days later, after the tumult has died down, the seven meet again to discuss a suitable form of government (3.80–82).
 After some discussion over the merits of democracy (proposed by Otanes) and oligarchy (proposed by Megabyzus) and monarchy (proposed by Darius), four of the seven vote in favour of a monarchy.
 They then decide to hold a contest whereby whichever of them got his horse to neigh first after sunrise shall become king.
 Darius cheats and ascends the throne (3.84–3.87).